RawPoets/RawPoets.github.io/_home-sections/welcome.md

 fontcolor: light
 title: The RAW Poets
 solid: "#222"
-description: The RAW Poets are a poetry and art collective focused on producing original content and media.
+description: The RAW Poets are an art and poetry collective focused on producing original content and media.
 Through spoken word, art, workshops, and live events, The RAW Poets re-imagine the distinction between artist and patron by creating art you can both interact with, and become a part of.
 Established in New York City in 2010,